5 Things To Do In La Paz, Baja

 The calm waters around the coast from La Paz are perfect for snorkelling and many sites lay in sheltered bays.

-We absolutely loved snorkelling with the sea lions on our Isla Espiritu Santo tour and we saw so many colourful fish as well but there are also places you can swim from the shore.
+We absolutely loved snorkelling with the sea lions on our Isla Espiritu Santo tour and we saw so many colourful fish.

 We particularly liked the snorkelling off of Pechillingue beach North of La Paz and an easy bus ride away.